Skip to content

 size

-The size of the string to generate during a consumer test.
+Length of string to generate for consumer test.

 TYPE: int | None DEFAULT: None